cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/07-contracts.md

 ## `InstantiateMessage`

 This is the message sent to the contract's `instantiate` entry point.
 It contains the bytes of the protobuf-encoded client and consensus states of the underlying light client, both provided in [`MsgCreateClient`](https://github.com/cosmos/ibc-go/blob/v7.2.0/proto/ibc/core/client/v1/tx.proto#L25-L37).
+Please note that the bytes contained within the JSON message are represented as base64-encoded strings.

 ```go
 type InstantiateMessage struct {